 One incredibly important factor of walking for exercise is proper footwear.
-Without ample structure and support in a pair of walking shoes, a person can develop arch, tendon, muscle, or bone issues.
-In this article is our list of top 10 walking shoes.
+Without ample structure and support in a pair of shoes, a person can develop arch, tendon, muscle, or bone issues.
 These choices are based on comfort, breathability, style and technology, versatility, support, and flexibility.
 Additionally, keep in mind what you will be doing in these shoes as well as where they will take you.
-You don’t want a thin, overly-flexible road shoe when you’re walking on rocky dirt trails in the woods.
+You don’t want a thin, overly-flexible road shoe when strolling over rocky dirt trails in the woods.

 You will find more factors to consider in this article below the top 10 list.
 Do your research by reading this article and studying all factors of your exercise regimen.